Skip to contents

 Rather than actual community surface at a given time, these curves can be interpreted as a proxy for climatic stress: the smaller the community’s predicted area with respect to the initial area, the higher the climate stress the community may undergo.

-We can also obtain a proxy for biotic stress by assessing the fraction of the original area of each community that will become suitable for another community.
+We can also obtain a proxy for community transitions by assessing the fraction of the original area of each community that will become suitable for another community.

 #stack together projections for 2010 and 2100